 We could also see the open green grassland in a distance where live stock fed.
 We were going to stay in the yurts around the lake, but we didn’t bring enough warm clothes.
 I heard it could get below freezing even in August!

 We arrived in Tashkurgan around sunset.
 It was really the best time to see the Stone Fortress bathed in golden sunshine.
 We first walked around in the wetland area, which is part of the Tashkorgan’s flood plain.
 What can’t be seen at eye-level but can be seen only on Google Maps is the geological form called an alluvial fan (highlighted in blue).
 It is created by melting glaciers flowing down from mountain peaks.

 The Stone Fortress was high up on the hill that required a bit of a hike.
 We had to pay a small entrance fee to get access.
 It was well worth the hike and the fee because it was in a very surreal setting against the snowy peaks during sunset and hardly anyone else was there.
-About 1 km north of Tashkorgan is the check point post where we purchased a permit to drive up to the Khunjerab Pass.
+About 1 km north of Tashkorgan is the check point post where we purchased a permit to drive up to the Khunjerab Pass on the Karakoram Highway.

 There is also a sign that says something like “Khunjerab Pass is not a tourist spot, but an important military posts.
 We reserve the right to refuse permit to any travelers.”
 I was worried we would be refused, but we just had to show them our passports and paid about 50 RMB per person for the permit.